goodybag/loglog/README.md

 # Loglog - Hierarchical logging

-> Loglog is an extensible, hierarchical logger with sensible transport methods for node.js and _soon_ the browser
+> Loglog is an extensible, hierarchical logger with sensible transport methods for node.js and the browser

 __Install__